TBD54566975/dwn-proxy-js/README.md

  * - "I want a middleware which is called for a specific inbound route"
  * - "I want to use my own auth mechanism in the middleware"
- * - "I want my outbound request to assume the req is already as a DWM" */
+ * - "I want my outbound request to assume the req is already as a DWM"
+ * - "I want my inbound http requests to be auth'd with my auth solution"
+ * - "I don't want to route a particular inbound message, and instead control the response" */

 Intended to be server side applications